pieroproietti/penguins-eggs/DOCS/WAY-TO-SUSE.md

 ```

 # openSUSE peoples, someone can help?
-This is my end for now... but in same way can be an usefull starting point to someone more expert than me on Fedora, please help.
+This is my end for now... and same way can be an usefull starting point to someone more expert than me on OpenSuSE, please help.

 # Links
 [dracut manual](https://github.com/dracutdevs/dracut/blob/master/man/dracut.usage.asc)